Banner graphic for SafeWise's Australian health insurance comparison

 So, the idea of Windows 10 as the last Windows is no longer part of the plan, but while it looks different on the surface, Windows 10 devotees can still mercifully configure some of Windows 11’s bigger changes to have a user interface that looks familiar.

-Windows 11 price
+When did Windows 11 launch?

-Windows 11 is a free upgrade for anyone with a compatible Windows 10 PC.
 According to Microsoft, there are 1.3 billion devices running Windows 10.
 While that doesn’t mean there are 1.3 billion devices that are eligible for a free upgrade from Windows 10 to Windows 11, it does mean that those who own a recent enough Windows 10 device should be eligible for the free upgrade.

 Windows 10 vs Windows 11: Top-level features